 - 2. The cold scenario corresponds to an extremely clear atmosphere ("Low dust scenario").
-At a given seasonal date (Ls) and location, the dust opacity is set to be the minimum observed over Mars years 24-31, further decreased by 50%), topped with a solar minimum thermosphere (figure4).
-In addition, in these simulations the radiative effects of water ice clouds is not taken into account (clouds usually tend to warm the atmosphere) - 3.
-The warm scenario corresponds to "dusty atmosphere" conditions, but nonetheless nonglobal dust storm conditions.
-The dust opacity at a given location and seasonal date (Ls) is set to the maximum observed over the seven Mars years (MY24-MY31), except during the MY25 and MY28 global dust storms, further increased by 50%, topped with a solar maximum thermosphere (figure5). - 4.
+At a given seasonal date (Ls) and location, the dust opacity is set to be the minimum observed over Mars years 24-34, further decreased by 50%), topped with a solar minimum thermosphere (figure4). - 3.
+The warm scenario corresponds to "dusty atmosphere" conditions, but nonetheless non-global dust storm conditions.
+The dust opacity at a given location and seasonal date (Ls) is set to the maximum observed over all Mars years (MY24-MY34), except during the MY25, MY28 and MY34 global dust storms, further increased by 50%, topped with a solar maximum thermosphere (figure5). - 4.
 The dust storm scenario represents Mars during extreme global dust storms.
 The dust opacity is set to $\tau = 5$ at all times and over the whole planet.
 Moreover the dust optical properties are for this case set to represent "darker dust" than nominal (in practice for these runs, dust properties from Ockert-Bell et al. (J. Geophys.
 Res., 102, 9039-9050, 1997) were used, rather than the more recent properties from Wolff et al. J. Geophys.
 Res., 112, E08S16, 2009) used for all other MCD simulations).